 A tubal ligation reversal isn't appropriate for everyone.
-Your health care provider will consider various factors to determine if tubal ligation reversal is likely to be successful, such as:
+Your health care provider will consider several factors to determine if tubal ligation reversal is likely to be successful, such as:

 - Your age and body mass index